Georgetown Law’s IIEL Releases “Legal Aspects of Brexit” Online Book and Roadmap

 “Many on both sides of the Atlantic may be hoping that Britain’s decision to leave the European Union is somehow reversible, when in fact that is not the case,” Hillman said.
 “Brexit is here to stay and now the hard work begins.
 We hope this book will help government officials, business people, attorneys, journalists and others identify and cut through a dizzying array of legal dilemmas that need to be untangled after Article 50 is invoked.”

 Georgetown Law’s Institute of International Economic Law has published the full book and a standalone version of its roadmap chapter.
-Both are now available online free of charge.
 Hard copies of the book are also available to order via Amazon.

 Legal Aspects of Brexit has 21 chapters of legal analysis covering: